The Lady's Dressing Room: Summary

-The poem was written by Jonathan Swift, who was most famous for his book Gulliver's Travels.
-This author was a satirist to the core.
-He mocked, vexed, and made comical political commentary.
-Thomas Sheridan called him "a man whose original genius and uncommon talents have raised him, in the general estimation, above all other writers of the age".

 This poem chronicles the misadventure of Strephon as he explores the vacant dressing room of the woman he loves.
 Beginning with an ideal image of his sweetheart, he looks through the contents of her room, but encounters only objects that repulse him.
 He finds sweaty smocks, dirt-filled combs, greasy facecloths, grimy towels, snot-encrusted handkerchiefs, jars of spit, cosmetics derived from distilled puppies, pimple medication, stockings smelling of dirty toes and a mucky, rancid clothes chest.
-Beholding such squalor, culminating in the discovery of her chamber pot, he is slapped with the reality that Celia (the name "Celia" means "heavenly") is not a "goddess", but as disgustingly human as he is, as shown in line 118: "Oh!
+Beholding such squalor, culminating in the discovery of her chamber pot, which was "disguised" within a cabinet:

+"As from within Pandora's box, / When Epimetheus oped the locks, / A sudden universal crew / Of humane evils upward flew, / He still was comforted to find / That hope at last remained behind. / So Strephon, lifting up the lid / To view what in the chest was hid, / The vapours flew from out the vent. / But Strephon cautious never meant / The bottom of the pan to grope, / And foul his hands in search of hope."
+Here, Celia's chamber pot becomes the overwhelming symbol of her supposed flaws.
+Strephon is slapped with the reality that Celia (the name "Celia" means "heavenly") is not a "goddess", but as disgustingly human as he is, as shown in line 118: "Oh!
 Celia, Celia, Celia shits!"

-Ever after his discovery of Celia's nauseating dressing room he can never look at women the same way again.
-In every woman he sees through the powdered wigs and painted faces to the grime beneath.
+Ever after his discovery of Celia's nauseating dressing room, he can never look at women the same way again.
+In every woman, he sees through the powdered wigs and painted faces to the grime beneath.

-Swift ends the poem by suggesting that if young men only ignore the stench and accept the painted illusion, they can enjoy the "charms of womanhood".